clojure-emacs/cider/README.md

 release).
 If you're new to Emacs you might want to read [this tutorial](http://clojure-doc.org/articles/tutorials/emacs.html), dedicated to setting up Emacs for Clojure development, first.

+CIDER officially support Emacs 24.3+ and Clojure 1.5+.

+You'll also need a recent version of your favorite build tool (Leiningen, Boot or Gradle) to be able to start CIDER via `cider-jack-in`.
+Generally it's a good idea to use their latest stable versions.

 #### Upgrading from nrepl.el